Philogy/philogy.github.io/_drafts/selector-switches.md

 cheaper than an alternative binary search or linear if-else switch.
 This is important because a naive
-$O(1)$ switch would e.g. be to store all jump destinations of the different functions in storage and load them when the contract gets executed, while this would use a constant amount of gas regardless of how many functions you have because it's a single `SLOAD` the cost of that operation would make it more expensive than nearly any alternative.
+$O(1)$ switch would e.g. be to store all jump destinations of the different functions in storage and load them when the contract gets executed, while this would use a constant amount of gas regardless of how many functions you have because it only needs a single `SLOAD`, the cost of that operation (2100) would make it more expensive than nearly any alternative.

-### Base Cost
+### 🧱 Base Cost

 Whenever I work on gas optimization I like to determine or at least approximate how efficient a solution could theoretically be.
 For gas cost this is usually down to what you need the code to do